KANTO Chiba Sweeping shorelines, world-famous theme parks, and timeless temples

 Popular getaways for Tokyoites, surf, sun and lazy days await at Kujukuri, Onjuku and Okinoshima beaches.
 Fireworks festivals abound.

-Fall highlights include autumn-leaf viewing at the Yoro Valley, or seeing mountainous colors from on high, riding the ropeway up Mt.
+Fall highlights include autumn-leaf viewing at Yoro Valley, or seeing mountainous colors from above, riding the ropeway up Mt.
 Nokogiri.

 Winter in Chiba sees plenty of holiday celebrations and illuminations, from the contemporary at Disneyland, to more traditional offerings at Shinshoji Temple.